 - Does the Eucharist help me to live in a permanent state of Exodus?
 Am I succeeding? - Anyone who is open to truth finds the response in Jesus.
 Today, many people withdraw and do not find any response.
 Whose fault is it?
 Is it of the persons who know how to listen?
-Or is it the fault of us, Christians, who do not know how to present the Gospel as a message of life? - How is one "drawn by the Father"?
-In what way is this part of evangelization? - The Pharisees were acting out the norms of their times, as well as being keepers of tradition.
-Not all were eye-witnesses of Jesus' miracles.
-What was their culpability?
-What is the balance between discerning God in our presence and avoiding being swayed by every new belief to come along?
-This is even more important in the age of "Internet information".
+Or is it the fault of us, Christians, who do not know how to present the Gospel as a message of life?

-Come and listen, all who fear God, while I tell what He has done for me.

-To Him I cried aloud, high praise was on my tongue.
-(Ps 66:16-17)
+Come and listen, all who fear God, while I tell what he has done for me.
+To him I cried aloud, high praise was on my tongue.
+(Ps 66: 16-17)